 Cleaning After Fire

-After you have dealt with the initial raw emotions of fire loss, after you have contacted your insurance company and relatives and emergency personnel that are worried about you, it is time to cleanup and rebuild.
+After you have dealt with the initial raw emotions of fire loss, after you have contacted your insurance company, relatives and emergency personnel that are worried about you, it is time to clean up and rebuild.
 FEMA has a checklist for “returning to normal” after a fire.
 If hiring professionals is not in the budget or you want to get back home before the pros show up, read these tips for cleaning after a fire.

 - Do not approach downed power lines or attempt to work around electrical wires.

-- If the structure has been significantly impact and there are any concerns about the structural integrity of the building, do not enter until an expert or structural engineer okays the building.
+- If the structure has been significantly impacted and there are ANY concerns about the structural integrity of the building, do not enter until an expert or structural engineer okays the building.

 - Do not enter areas with standing water.
 There may be hidden dangers in the water.